Computational-Biology-OceanOmics/LCA_With_WoRMS/README.md

                         percentage identity cutoff will be included in LCA calculation.
 Default: 1 in line with eDNAFlow's LCA script.
   --pident PIDENT       OPTIONAL: Percentage cutoff for BLAST hits.
 Hits below this cutoff will be ignored for LCA calculation.
 Default:
                         Initially consider all BLAST hits, but then filter in line with --cutoff.
+  --missing_out MISSING_OUT
+                        OPTIONAL: Filename to write missing species (not in WoRMS) to.
+Default: missing.csv.
 ```

 --cutoff changes how lenient the LCA calculation it is - the larger the cutoff, the more species are included in an LCA.

 --pident changes how the BLAST results are parsed, hits below that cutoff will never make it into the LCA.

+--missing_out changes the filename of the file missing species are written to, by default 'missing.csv'.
+Missing species are species present in the BLAST results and on NCBI Taxonomy, but are not in WoRMS.
+These species are a mix of non-marine species and species with sp./cf. names.

 ## Installation